SynfiniDLT/daml-tokenization-toolkit/wallet-views/README.md

         "description": "..."
       },
       "create": {
-        // When the offer was created - optional (present if contract was created after the projection runner first
+        // When the offer was created
-        // started)
         "offset": "...",
         "effectiveTime": "2023-01-01T04:30:23.123456Z"
       }